thegeeklab/hugo-geekblog/exampleSite/content/posts/getting-started.md

   # (Optional, default posts) Set the name of the default content section.
   geekblogContentSection = "my-pages"

+  # (Optional, default true) Enable or disable image lazy loading for images rendered
+  # by the 'img' shortcode.
+  geekblogImageLazyLoading = true

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.
   # Could be used if you want to give credits to your hosting provider.
   [params.geekblogHostedOn]